 The idea of style “rules” is silly, but a recent post on a famous trend-focused fashion blog gave me heartburn by suggesting that the looks below prove that style guidelines – in this case advice from Vogue editor Anna Wintour – could be “broken” with impunity.
 Interested to hear what you think …

 Wintour guideline #1 – Never wear black head to toe.
 Supposedly Jennifer Aniston (middle photo) proves Anna wrong with this outfit.
-But do you see way this look flatters Jen or connects with her personal characteristics?
-She could easily improve it by adding accessories that bring her hair color into the outfit – as in the collages left and right.
+But do you see any way in which this look flatters Jen or connects with her personal characteristics?
+She could easily improve it, though, by adding accessories that bring her hair color into the outfit – as in the collages left and right.

 Wintour guideline #2 – Be careful about mixing prints.
-These two left examples don’t work so well because there is so little connection – if any – between the prints.
+These two left examples – supposedly great examples of breaking this rule – don’t work so well because there is so little connection – if any – between the prints.
 Nothing keeps your eye moving toe-to-top, Nothing repeats characteristics of the wearer.

 That’s not to say NEVER mix prints.
 The collaged outfit (right) works better.
 The dark pant and dark blazer form a color value column that keeps the eye to moving up and down.
 The thin cream striped tee mimics the fine-line motifs in the pant and the combo approximates the light:dark contrast between the model’s skin and hair.
 Not a perfect example, but a big improvement, don’t you think?